bolt/boltforms/readme.md

 | `keep`   | kitten.jpg              |

-We recommend `suffix` as this is the most secure, alternatively `prefix` will aid in file browsing.
+We recommend `suffix`, as this is the most secure.
+Alternatively `prefix` will aid in file browsing.
 However, `keep` should always be used with caution!

 Each form has individual options for uploads, such as whether to attach the